 It is important to remember that a bankruptcy will remain on the filing spouse’s credit score for seven to ten years.
 However, this will depend under which chapter you file.
 But your credit can be repaired and filing for bankruptcy may be the best option to stop your debt from continuing to grow.
 If you file individually and your spouse sees any resulting dips in his/her credit score after your bankruptcy, he/she will need to contact the credit reporting agencies immediately.

 If you and/or your spouse are considering filing for bankruptcy, you will want to make sure that you speak with a professional bankruptcy attorney to review your unique situation.
 This will provide you with the best information as to what options will work best for you and your spouse.
 Are you still unsure what to do?
-Schedule a consultation today to find out what options will work best for you.
+SCHEDULE A PHONE CONSULTATION today to find out what options will work best for you.